Discover the techniques that are congruent with you artistic soul.

 As artists develop their skills, certain techniques call out to some more than others.
 For one student, a specific technique yields superb results.
 To another student, the same technique inspires abhorrence.

 This is not to say that art is not hard work, however.
-Often you have to learn techniques at a certain level before you have enough information to know if they are useful to you.
-Only then can you discard it.
+Often you have to learn how to draw at a certain level before you have enough information to know if certain techniques are useful to you.
+Only then can you discard the ones which are not.
 But eventually your pursuit of technical skills in art will force choices.

 For example, an electric lightbulb is brighter than the whitest paint.
 Additionally, it is often a yellow hue.
 If you add yellow to your white to show the correct hue, you will darken the value of the color.
 If you leave out the yellow to ensure that the white is the lightest your paints can achieve, you have to sacrifice the yellow hue.